Assassin's Creed Mirage

 In this study I share my UX thinking processes and ideas behind the revamp of the Eagle’s reticle of Assassin’s Creed Mirage.
 I took this assignment with enthusiasm and joy as this is an iconic feature in Assassin’s Creed’s brand.

-I would have preferred running some play tests with external participants, but time constraints made that impossible.
+I would have preferred running some final play tests with external participants, but time constraints made that impossible.
 We had to integrate and ship the feature as it was, to a point where we were still submitting fixes with the team in Sofia until the last evening before freeze.
 Even so, I felt confident in the new design.
 The foundations were solid and several elements were already already heavily inspired by the reticle of Assassin’s Creed Origins.

 The results felt smooth and intuitive, while keeping the search playful and engaging.